 Works and Services are always grateful for the opportunity to assist within the community when the need arises.
-An annual favourite is the 'National Tree Day' when the Parks and Gardens team work alongside Wongan Hills District High School Year 10 students to plant trees.
+An annual favourite is the 'National Tree Day' when the Parks and Gardens team work alongside Wongan Hills District High School Year pre-primary students to plant trees.
 This year the event took place at the Community Garden.

-rtunity

-ses.
+nity

+s.
 An

-e Parks and
+Parks and

-ligh School Year
+h School Year

-took place at the